 MATT (Marketing Attribution think Tank) is comprised of marketing and analytic leaders dedicated to creating tools that help marketers “select and apply MTA with confidence”, driving growth through proper allocation of media dollars.

 If you are interested to help shape the future of MTA, we encourage you to join one of our working groups.
-We are currently recruiting for the What CMOs Need to know working group.
-Please see more information on this group, and how to join, below.
+We are currently recruiting for the Future of Multi-Touch Attribution (MTA) Data Identifiers working group.
+Please see more information on this group and how to join, below.

 This working group of marketers and industry partners identified challenges and obstacles marketers faced in the MTA process.
 Through this collaboration, this group was able to map out marketers’ MTA journey, from the stage of no involvement with MTA, to successful deployment.